-Below are four ways in which brands can insulate themselves from potential reputational harm.
+Below are four ways to future-proof your brand and insulate it from potential reputational harm.

 1. Become more transparent and authentic

 While communications are the most obvious way in which transparency is observed and authenticity is judged, it is important to note that brands must ultimately “live” (i.e., behave) more transparently and authentically, or else the opposite perception can take hold.

 Brands that are transparent about what customer data is collected and how it is used, will be better off than those who do not, especially if an issue arises in the public domain.

 Consider how Facebook is still reeling from their data and privacy breach issues.
 Not only is there still a trust gap, but Facebook is having trouble attracting top executive talent because of it.

 GDPR went into effect last year, and most marketing executives have been diligently working on coming into compliance with these more stringent privacy rules.

 Another way to build authenticity around your brand is to integrate more of the customers’ voice in the brand dialog by asking customers how they are using your brand at different touch points and on different channels.